andrewevans0102/rubber-duck-code-challenge/README.md

 This project attempts to make learning fun.

-The hosted application can be reached here.
+The application is hosted with Firebase and can be reached at [https://rubber-duck-code-challenge.firebaseapp.com](https://rubber-duck-code-challenge.firebaseapp.com).

 The idea is that you record anytime you learn something.
 This is considered an `activity`.
 Each `activity` has points.
 At the end of the week, the points are tallied and winners are determined for `First`, `Second`, and `Third` place.
 Winners are encouraged to post information about what they did on the different slack channels.